 4. They create a dishonest corporate culture

 Employing deceptive advertising practices on your site also affects your employees.
 If employees see that you are willing to use dishonest business practices to drive profits, they may follow suit.
-Dark patterns can create a culture of deceptiveness at your company, opening you up to rot from within.
+Dark patterns can create a culture of deceptiveness at your company, opening you up to rot from the inside.

 In conclusion